andriycraft/FrogDocs/data/ExamplePlugin/README.md

         form.type = "form";
         form.send(client);

-        //              ^ title ^ toast description/body
         client.setTime(17000); // Updates the client time
         setTimeout(() => {
           if (!client.offline) {
-            // Make sure to check if the client is still online after doing setTimeout() that uses client API in production plugins client.transfer("172.0.0.1", 19132); // Moves player to another server
+            // Make sure to check if the client is still online after doing setTimeout() or setInterval() that uses client API in production plugins client.transfer("172.0.0.1", 19132); // Moves player to another server
             //              ^ ip         ^ port
           }